 - 1/4 teaspoon kosher salt

 - 1/2 cup panko breadcrumbs

-- Reduce the oven temperature to 350 degrees F. Lightly coat a baking sheet with non-stick spray or line with parchment paper or a silpat mat.
+- Preheat the oven to 350 degrees F. Lightly coat a baking sheet with nonstick spray or line with parchment paper.
+Arrange the peppers on the sheet pan.
 Set aside.

 - In a medium bowl, combine the cream cheese, grated cheese, three-quarters of the bacon, green onion, garlic powder, and salt.

 - Spoon the filling into each jalapeño cavity.
 Arrange the peppers on the prepared baking sheet, filling-side up.

 - Sprinkle a small amount of panko on top of each jalapeño, then lightly coat the top of the jalapeños with nonstick spray.

 - Bake until the jalapeños are tender and the breadcrumbs are golden, about 15 to 18 minutes.
 If the panko isn't browned to your liking when the peppers are soft, switch the oven to broil and broil for 1 minute.
 Watch VERY CAREFULLY to make sure the breadcrumbs do not burn (don't walk away!).
 Remove from oven and sprinkle with remaining bacon.
 Serve hot.